NordGus/shrtnr/README.md

 Focus the Target Link input at the bottom of the screen, paste or write the URL you want to add to the system and

 ### How to Delete a URL from the System

+### How to interact with Toasts

+You can dismiss Toasts by pressing the `Clear Button` under each Toast.

+Toast disappear automatically from the screen after 3 seconds if you don't clear them yourself by pressing the `Clear Button`.

 ---
 Built with the ROM Stack